 Let me start by saying I don’t mean this blog to be ‘preachy’.
-I’m not trying to tell you what you should do with your wedding group shots but rather making some suggestions about how you could approach this part of your wedding day.
-After taking my fair share of them over the last few years, I feel I have a few pointers to help get the best out of them.
+I’m not trying to tell you what you should do with your wedding group shots, but rather give you some suggestions about how you could approach this part of your wedding day.
+After taking my fair share of them over the last few years, I feel I have a few pointers to help you get the best out of them and make them go smoothly.
 At the end of the day, it is your wedding day and however you want to do them or however many group shots you want is completely up to you…….but please don’t ask me to do a full wedding party group shot in the shape of a heart 🙂

 With the above out the way, I shall begin 🙂